statikfintechllc/GodCore/README.md

   </a>

 # GodCore Llama Mistral-13B Demo
-*V.0.3.0 will be the bug removal and Perfecting the simple install.*
+*V.0.3.0 will be the bug removal and Perfecting the simple install, and ensuring that the UI properly adjusts framing for all devices where the UI is used.*
 </div>

 **Local LLM (llama.cpp) with Mistral-13B model**